 Reports should be made within 6 months of the incident, or knowledge about the incident.

-The Assistant Vice President, Student Life, or designee, will determine if there are reasonable grounds to believe that the allegations could potentially constitute a violation of the Student Code of Conduct.
+The Associate Vice President, Student Life, or designee, will determine if there are reasonable grounds to believe that the allegations could potentially constitute a violation of the Student Code of Conduct.

 Nothing in this regulation shall prevent the mediation of a complaint when deemed appropriate by the College.